by Mahir Khalifa-zadeh

 and from the Darband fortress in Azerbaijan to the Persian Gulf in the south.

-In 1504, Shah Ismail (Esmail) Sefevid ordered his general Revangulu Khan to build a fortress on the river of Zanghi bordering the Ottomans.
+In 1504, Shah Ismail (Esmail) Safavid ordered his general Revangulu Khan to build a fortress on the river of Zanghi bordering the Ottomans.

-In 1511, the fortress was built and named after Ismail's general Revangulu as Revan or Iravan (Erivan) qala (now the capital of Armenia) (37).
+In 1511, the fortress was built and named after Ismail's general Revangulu as Revan or Iravan (Erivan) qala (capital of present-day Armenia) (37).

 In August 1514,

-Ismail’s army was defeated in the battle of Chaldiran by the Ottoman troops
+Ismail’s army was defeated in the Battle of Chaldiran (Turkish: Çaldıran Savaşı) by the Ottoman troops

 under Sultan Selim I. Between 1590 and 1639 wars over Azerbaijan were fought